 Finishing touches:

 You’ve finished knitting!
-It’s time to weave in your ends, block your garment, and give yourself a pat on the back for tackling a new technique!
+It’s time to weave in your ends, block your garment, and give yourself a pat on the back for making something beautiful and tackling a new technique!

-Knitting a top-down garment in the round can be intimidating, but it’s become a favourite construction for many crafters around the world...so why not give it a try?
+Knitting a top-down garment in the round might be a little intimidating the first, but it’s become a favourite construction for many crafters around the world for a reason...so why not give it a try?

 Browse our range of top-down & in-the-round knits, and find your next cast-on!

-If you'd like a little extra support as you learn this new technique, keep an eye on our Facebook over the next few weeks, as we'll be running a Knit-A-Long for the Sunny Stripes Jumper this May!
+If you'd like a little extra support as you learn this new technique, join our Knit-A-Long for the Sunny Stripes Jumper starting 19 May, 2026 on this dedicated Facebook Group.